How Much Honey Do Bees Make?

 All genuine Manuka honey comes from New Zealand.
 We take the extra steps by placing our hives in the best possible place for optimal honey production, but you don’t have to take our word for it.

-Each of our products comes with a QR code that offers endless information about your honey.
+Each of our products comes with a QR code.
 By scanning the code, you can see exactly which hive your Manuka came from.
-You can even meet the beekeeper responsible for the honey on your spoon.
+You can even meet the beekeeper responsible for your specific batch of honey!

 Our Manuka Honey Is Ethical